marta-ba/marta-ba/README.md

-## 🚀 Business Intelligence | 📊 Data Science & Analytics | 🤖 AI Enthusiast
+##  📊 Data Science & Analytics | 🤖 AI Enthusiast

-🌷 My goal is to transform raw data into strategic insights, empowering decision-making and driving business growth.
-💡 Open to opportunities that are challenging and promising!
+🌷 I optimize decision-making processes to unlock business growth 💡 Open to opportunities that are challenging and promising!

 ---